Wednesday, December 7, 2011

 "

-NO!,butAfter Hector died, Achilles tied the warrior's body to a chariot and dragged the body around Troy before the grief-stricken eyes of the Trojans.
+This article is about the Greek goddess.
+For other uses, see Aphrodite NO!,butAfter Hector died, Achilles tied the warrior's body to a chariot and dragged the body around Troy before the grief-stricken eyes of the Trojans.
 Then he dragged the body around the tomb of his friend Patroclus.
 When Achilles' fury and vengeance were finally satisfied, he left Hector's body on the ground to be devoured by dogs and birds of prey

 The abuse of the dead Hector angered Zeus*, who sent a messenger to order Achilles to release the corpse to Priam.
 He also sent word to Priam to offer a ransom for the body to Achilles.
 Priam did so and begged the Greek warrior for his son's body.
 Moved by Priam's grief, Achilles agreed.